SamuelParkerTech/BeerReviewDjango/README.md

 On log out they are asked if they wish to confirm logout. \
 ![image](https://github.com/user-attachments/assets/c427a0c2-0436-4a03-931e-72d2b0b45de4)

-Users who are not admins cannot access the admin page:
+Users who are not admins cannot access the admin page \
 ![image](https://github.com/user-attachments/assets/d77e75b7-1975-482e-802c-919b4dadca4e)

 I checked responsiveness on other sites throughout the development process, I also used Am I Responsive for this. https://ui.dev/amiresponsive?url=https%3A%2F%2Fbytes.dev \